 •Horror: These spooky stories can be set in old ghost towns or haunted houses where unexplainable things happen.

-•Mystery: These stories have some kind of puzzle to be solved, and readers collect clues along the way.
+•Mystery: These stories have some kind of puzzle to be solved, and readers can collect clues along the way.

 •Realistic fiction: This type of story takes place in the real world, but the people and events are made up.